Big Bike Tours Recce Ride 1

 By the time we arrived in Mae Hong Son it was already dark.
 I think we arrived just before 7 pm in the end (and just as the night market was in full swing.
 Which we had to navigate through to get to our accommodation).
 We stayed at Piya Guesthouse, which was kindly arranged and paid for by Big Bike Tours.

-Chong Klang temple is one of the highlights of Mae Hong Son.
-Easy to see why.
+Wat Chong Klang & Wat Jong Kham twin temples is one of the highlights of Mae Hong Son.
+Easy to see why, especially at night.

 Once we were all cleaned up we headed to the Sunflower Restaurant for dinner where we reviewed day one of the Big Bike Tours Recce Ride and discussed the itinerary for the next day.